ksvetlyo/WebAPI/README.md

 # WebAPI
-A WebAPI project from a Udemy course
+A WebAPI project from a Udemy course using ASP.NET Web API